 WLU students, staff, administrators, and faculty are entitled to a working environment and educational environment free of discriminatory harassment.
 This includes sexual violence, sexual harassment, domestic and intimate partner violence, stalking, gender-based discrimination, discrimination against pregnant and parenting students, and gender-based bullying and hazing.

-Faculty and staff are required by federal law to report any observations of harassment as well as any notice given by students or colleagues for any of the behaviors noted above.
+Federal law requires faculty and staff to report any observations of harassment as well as any notice given by students or colleagues for any of the behaviors noted above.
 Retaliation against any person who reports discrimination or harassment is also prohibited.
+West Liberty

-West Liberty University policies and regulations covering discrimination and harassment may be accessed on the University website.
-If you have experienced or observed discrimination or harassment, confidential reporting resources can be found on the website or you may make a formal complaint by contacting the Title IX Coordinator.
+University policies and regulations covering discrimination and harassment may be accessed on the University's website under Human Resources.
+If you have experienced or observed discrimination or harassment, confidential reporting resources can be found on the website or you may make a formal complaint by contacting the Title IX Coordinator, Kate Billings, at kate.billings@westliberty.edu or (304) 336-8580.